-WILL you reverently obey your Ordinary, and other chief Ministers of the Church, and them to whom the charge and government over you is committed, following with a glad mind and will their godly admonitions?
+WilL you reverently obey your Ordinary and other chief Ministers of the Church, and them to whom the charge and government over you is committed, following with a glad mind and will their godly admonitions ?

-Answer, 1 will endeavour myself, the Lord being my helper.
+Answer.
+I will endeavour myself, the Lord being my

+Helper.

-I Then the Bishop laying his Hands severally upon the Head of every one of them, humbly kneeling before him, shall say,
+Then the Bishop laying his Hands severally upon the Head of every one of them, humbly kneeling before him, shall say,

-MAKE thou Authority to execute the Office of a Deacon in the Church of God committed unto thee; In the Name of the Father, and of the Son, and of the Holv Ghost.
-Amen.
+TAKE thou Authority to execute the Office of a Deacon in the Church of God committed unto thee: In the Name of the Father, and of the Son, and of the Holy Ghost, Amen.

-¶ Then shall the Bishop deliver to every one of them the New Testament, saying,
+I Then shall the Bishop deliver to every one of them the New Testament, saying,

-TAKE thou Authority to read the Gospel in the Church of God. and to preach the same, if thou be thereto licensed by the Bishop himself.
+TITAKE thou Authority to read the Gospel in the Church of God, and to preach the same, if thou be thereto licensed by the Bishop himself.

-¶ Then one of them, appointed by the Bishop, shall read the Gospel.
+Then one of them, appointed by the Bishop, shall read The Gospel.